Justin Bieber reveals rare disorder behind facial paralysis

 “I’ll be using this time to just rest and relax and get back to a hundred percent, so that I can do what I was born to do,” he said.

-Derick Wade, a consultant in neurological rehabilitation and visiting professor at Oxford Brookes University in the U.K, told Sky News that recovery time can vary significantly.
+Derick Wade, a consultant in neurological rehabilitation and visiting professor at Oxford Brookes University in the U.K, told The Associated Press that recovery time can vary significantly.

 “If a nerve is damaged in this way, it can recover in some people very quickly, in a few days or a few weeks and in other people can take several months.
 So it’s a very unpredictable affair,” he said.